HariSekhon/Knowledge-Base/mac.md

 ## Homebrew - Package Management

-The best most widely used package manager for Mac in the world.
+The best most widely used package manager for Mac.

 See [brew.md](brew.md) for how to use it and great package lists I've spent years discovering and building up.